Internship Admissions, Support, and Initial Placement Data

 Once received, application materials are reviewed by a committee of core members of the program.
-We generally interview about four to six candidates for each internship position.
+We generally interview about six to eight candidates for each internship position.
 During the full-day interview, applicants meet with core members of the program as well as staff members from the site where the applicant has an interest in working.

-Interns receive a stipend of $27,000 and a benefits package consistent with the staff benefit structure, including health insurance options, along with dental, vision, and disability and life insurance.
+Interns receive a stipend of $27,000 and a benefits package consistent with the resident benefit structure, including health insurance options, along with dental, vision, and disability and life insurance.
 Spouse and civil union partners are also eligible for these benefits.
-Interns are responsible for the standard staff contribution for their staff compensation level and chosen coverage plans.
-Interns earn a total of 28 days of annual leave at a rate of 8.61 hours biweekly.
-This leave rate includes time covering paid holidays (New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Day), sick leave, and vacation leave.
+Interns are responsible for the standard resident contribution.
+Interns are provided with 15 days of vacation leave and five days of sick/personal leave in addition to six paid holidays (New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Day).
+There is no roll-over or accumulation of paid time off, all vacation, sick/personal and holiday comp days must be taken in the current training year.
 Any leave time required for extended family and medical leave will be unpaid time consistent with the Family and Medical Leave Act (FMLA), which may require extension of the training year.

 A summary of this information is provided below: